spiral/docs/docs/en/security/authentication.md

 You can protect some of your route targets by attaching the firewall middleware to prevent unauthorized access.

+Spiral Framework provides the following firewall middlewares:

-By default, spiral provides only one firewall which will overwrite the target url:
+#### Firewall which will overwrite the target url

 ```php
 use Spiral\Auth\Middleware\Firewall\OverwriteFirewall;